vickywane/digitaloceanspaces-upload-api/submission.md

 The first `GetUserByField` function above accepts a `field` and `value` argument, both being of a string type.
 Using go-pg's ORM, it executes a query on the database, fetching data from the user table with a `WHERE` clause.

-The second `UpdateUser` function in the code block uses go-pg to execute a `UPDATE` statement to update a record in the user table.
-Using the where method attached, it adds a where clause to the `UPDATE` statement to only update the row having the same `ID` passed into the function.
+The second `UpdateUser` function in the code block uses go-pg to execute an `UPDATE` statement to update a record in the user table.
+Using the where method attached, a `WHERE` clause with a condition is added to the `UPDATE` statement to update only the row having the same `ID` passed into the function.

-Now you can use the two helper functions in the `UploadProfileImage` mutation.
-Add the content of the code block below to retrieve a specific row from the user table and update the `img_uri` field in the user's record after the file has been uploaded.
+Now you can make use of the two helper functions in the `UploadProfileImage` mutation.
+Add the content of the code block below to retrieve a specific row from the user table, and update the `img_uri` field in the user's record after the file has been uploaded.

 ```go
 [label schema.resolvers.go]